grantwinney/blog/content/posts/raspberry-pi-simon-game-clone/index.md

 slug: raspberry-pi-simon-game-clone
 summary: Let's recreate the Simon game of the 1980s using a Raspberry Pi and Sonic Pi!
 tags:
   - raspberry-pi
   - sonic-pi
-- retro
-- coding
   - python
 title: A Simon Game Clone for the Raspberry Pi
 aliases:
   - /creating-a-simon-game-clone-on-the-raspberry-pi
 ---
 Have you been around long enough to remember the popular _Simon_ game from the 70s and 80s?
 There’ve been plenty of remakes over the years, but I had one of the originals when I was younger.